Play With the USA Real Life Pyramid in Football Manager 2019 – Download the USA / Canada Expansion League Database

 The league plays in 2018 with the same 33 teams from real life.
 In 2019, FC Cincinnati leaves the league to join MLS.
 Penn FC, Richmond Kickers, and Toronto FC II “relegate” to USL One.
 Austin Bold FC, Birmingham Legion FC, El Paso Locomotive, Hartford Athletic, Loudoun United FC, Memphis 901 FC, and New Mexico United all join the league for the 36 real life teams for 2019.
 In 2020, Nashville SC joins MLS and Sand Diego FC is added to the league.
 In 2021, Chicago and Oakland join for 38.
 The 7 expansion clubs can be chose from USL League One at the beginning of the game.

 United Soccer League One:

 The league does not schedule any matches in 2018, however you can choose the clubs which do not play in other leagues at the beginning of the game (Chattanooga Red Wolves, Forward Madison, Greenville Triumph, Lansing Ignite, North Texas SC, Orlando City B, and the Rochester Rhinos) It also starts with the 7 expansion teams that join USL in 2019 so you can start with one of them and build the squad.
 League begins play in 2019, and Omaha joins in 2020.

-NPSL Pro: Like USL1, it does not schedule any matches for 2018 and begins play in 2019.
+NPSL Pro: Does not schedule any matches for 2018 or 2019 and begins play in 2020.
 You can pick Cal United, Cal FC, or Oakland Roots in the beginning.
 In 2019, the NPSL Founders Cup generates with the 11 teams set to play in the NPSL Pro Division competing in the same format as it is set to in real life.